krxdev-kaan/AqHax-CSGO/README.md

   - Anti-Flash

 # Planned Features
-  - [ ] An IOS UI to control the hack during a game using an IOS device.
+  - [x] An IOS UI to control the hack during a game using an IOS device.
 (IOS App already complete)
   - [x] Ofc a normal Windows UI for those whom doesn't own an IOS device or just not interested.
   - [ ] Maybe an in-game menu but not my main goal rn.
   - [ ] BSP Parsing would be pretty cool to achieve but im not pretty sure if i can do it.
-  - [ ] Aimbot with some customization.
+  - [x] Aimbot with some customization.
-  - [ ] WallHack with some customization.
+  - [x] WallHack with some customization.
   - [ ] ESP and HealthBar (will include player name, rank, gun, etc.)
   - [ ] Bunny-Hop
   - [ ] Anti-Flash
   - [ ] Chat-bot (maybe)
   - [ ] Animated Clan Name (maybe)
+  - [ ] Just a Aim-Assist to look pretty much legit (i will probably make it)

 # Credits